 I’m lying because humans are complicated and it’s not the place nor the time to introduce Mark to the concept of cognitive dissonance.

 Buying plane tickets online is deceptively easy.
 There’s a world map above Feng’s computer, anywhere South feels like a great option and, of course, we can totally do it, we’ve done it before, no big deal.
-We picked a travel date, the cheapest tickets available before the Christmas rush.
+We picked a travel date, and the cheapest tickets available before the Christmas rush.

 And yes, at this exact moment, I was genuinely excited to go travelling again.
 From that night on, I worked harder to save money and the thought of leaving both the routine and winter behind made all these cold Canadian days bearable.